-Where it is considered appropriate, the consolidated entity takes out economic hedges against larger foreign exchange denominated revenue streams (primarily USD).
+Where it is considered appropriate, the consolidated entity takes out economic hedges against larger foreign exchange denominated revenue streams (primarily US Dollar).
 The primary objective of hedging is to ensure that, if practical, the effect of changes in foreign exchange rates on the consolidated capital ratios are minimised.

+(a) Currency risk (continued)

-iii.
-Market risk continued(a) Currency risk continuedExposure to currency risk
+Exposure to currency risk